 - Preheat your oven to 350 degrees Fahrenheit and prepare muffin tins by lining them with paper liners (24 muffins).

-- In a large bowl, whisk together the pumpkin puree, eggs, sugar, and vegetable oil until smooth.
+- In a large bowl, whisk together the pumpkin puree, eggs, sugar, vegetable oil and the orange juice and zest until smooth.

 - Add the flour, baking soda, salt and spices and combine with a rubber spatula until no streaks of flour remain.